Breakfast by country: Europe

 Most hotels in Europe offer a diverse breakfast buffet which is included in the room price for staying guests.

 Continental European breakfasts are generally lighter than in the United States of America or the United Kingdom, and apart from coffee, drinks are often cold.
-Bread with boiled eggs, cheese and cold meat slices may be found, and pastries and preserves are normal.
+Bread with boiled eggs, cheese and cold meat slices (butterbrot) may be found, and pastries and preserves are normal.
 Muesli, a Germanic breakfast invention, is popular in many places, and fruit and fruit juices are common.
 Coffee or tea are near-universal.

 The apparent lightness of continental breakfast compared to much of the rest of the world and especially the full English breakfast may come from medieval times when breakfast was disapproved of by many clerical and medical writers.

 In southeast Europe, in countries such as Bulgaria, Bosnia, Montenegro, North Macedonia and parts of Croatia breakfast usually consists of various kinds of savory or sweet pastry, with cheese, meat or jam filling.
 The most typical breakfast consists of two slices of burek and a glass of yogurt.
 Breakfast also often consists of open sandwiches.
 The sandwich is spread with butter, with toppings added such as prosciutto and yellow cheese.